inspektor-gadget/inspektor-gadget/Documentation/demo-profile.md

+---
-# Inspektor Gadget demo: the "profile" gadget
+title: 'Inspektor Gadget demo: the "profile" gadget'
+weight: 10
+---

 The profile gadget takes samples of the stack traces.
 Pods can be selected by Kubernetes labels, pod names, namespaces, and nodes.